 FAQ: Product Design Insights

-Design for manufacturing is a review process that evaluates a product design for its manufacturability before production documentation is finalized.
-It identifies features that add cost or complexity without adding value — tight tolerances on non-functional surfaces, undercuts that require expensive tooling, or unusual materials with limited factory availability.
-DFM matters because the cost to correct a design flaw grows exponentially with each phase of development.
-Catching it in the design phase costs almost nothing.
-Catching it after tooling has been cut can cost the price of new tooling.
-Catching it after production can cost the entire production run.
+Design for manufacturing is a review process that evaluates a product design for manufacturability before production documentation is finalized.
+It identifies features that add cost or complexity without adding value, such as tight tolerances on non-functional surfaces, undercuts that require expensive tooling, unusual materials with limited factory availability, or assembly steps that raise labor cost.
+DFM matters because the cost to correct a design flaw grows with each phase of development.

 How early in the product development process should design decisions be made?

 Earlier than most founders expect.
-The decisions that determine your unit cost, your return rate, and your production quality are made at the design phase — before sourcing, before sampling, and long before production.
-Founders who finalize these decisions early have more leverage over their outcomes.
-Founders who defer them until later in the process discover that many of the most impactful decisions have already been made by default.
+The decisions that determine unit cost, return rate, packaging cost, and production quality are made during the design phase, before sourcing, sampling, and production.
+Founders who finalize these decisions early have more control.
+Founders who defer them until later often discover that important decisions were already made by default.

-What is the most common design mistake that affects ecommerce brands specifically?
+What’s the most common design mistake that affects ecommerce brands?

-Designing without accounting for shipping economics.
-Product and packaging dimensions that cross into oversize shipping tiers, or that generate significant dimensional weight surcharges, add cost to every single unit sold for the entire product lifecycle.
-This is entirely avoidable if size and packaging decisions are made with carrier pricing and FBA fee tiers in mind from the beginning.
-It is extremely difficult to fix after production has started.
+The most common mistake is designing without accounting for shipping economics.
+Product and packaging dimensions that create dimensional weight surcharges or higher fulfillment fees add cost to every unit sold.
+This is avoidable if size and packaging decisions are made with channel and carrier pricing in mind from the beginning.

 Should packaging be designed by the same team as the product?

-Not necessarily the same individuals, but the decisions should be made in parallel by a coordinated team.
-Packaging dimensions, materials, and structure are directly linked to product dimensions, shipping costs, and channel compliance requirements.
-Designing them in sequence — product first, packaging second — frequently produces packaging that does not optimize for shipping cost, channel compliance, or customer experience.
-Designing them in parallel allows both to inform each other.
+Not always the same people, but the decisions should be made in parallel by a coordinated team.
+Packaging dimensions, materials, and structure are directly linked to product dimensions, shipping costs, channel requirements, and customer experience.
+Designing the product first and packaging second often creates packaging that doesn’t optimize for cost, compliance, or customer experience.

 How does Gembah approach product design differently from a standard design agency?

 Gembah’s designers are embedded in a full product development and manufacturing workflow.
-They are not designing for renders or portfolio work — they are designing for factory floors.
-Every design decision is evaluated against its manufacturing implications, its cost implications, and its quality implications.
-DFM review is built into the process rather than being an optional add-on.
-And because Gembah’s PMs manage the factory relationship through sampling and production, design decisions that create problems later in the process get fed back to improve the design process on future engagements.
+They aren’t designing for renders or portfolio work; they’re designing for factory floors.
+Every design decision is evaluated against manufacturing, cost, and quality implications.
+DFM review is built into the process rather than treated as an optional add-on.

 Conclusion

-The product design insights that matter most are not about aesthetics — they are about the decisions that protect your margins, reduce your return rate, and get your product to market without expensive detours.
-Every material you choose, every component you add, every finish you specify, and every dimension you lock is a decision with a cost implication that compounds across every unit you will ever sell.
+The product design insights that matter most aren’t about aesthetics.
+They’re about the decisions that protect margins, reduce return rates, and get products to market without expensive detours.
+Every material you choose, every component you add, every finish you specify, and every dimension you lock is a decision with a cost implication that compounds across every unit you sell.

-Gembah’s designer network brings these insights into every engagement, building products that are as manufacturable as they are sellable.
-The founders who work with Gembah’s design team do not just get a better-looking product.
-They get a product that costs what it should, ships what the tech pack specifies, and performs the way the customer expects — on the first production run.
+Gembah’s designer network brings these insights into every engagement, building products that are as manufacturable as they’re sellable.
+The founders who work with Gembah’s design team don’t just get a better-looking product.
+They get a product that costs what it should, ships what the tech pack specifies, and performs the way the customer expects.